alcalawil/telegram-client/README.md

 # telegramClient

-This client allow access to telegram channels as if we were connected from it app.
+This client allow access to our telegram account.
+Very useful for scraping

-Then we could to make scraping of any message
+Then we could make scraping of any message